 Membership in the ADA offers continuing education opportunities for registered nutritionists to maintain an active certification.
 Other benefits include access to research studies, travel discounts, networking with other professionals and career information.
 The organization also invests in the future of the profession by offering student members scholarships between $500 and $3,000 annually.

 Nutritionists fill vital roles in private industry and public service.
 Nutritionists may find careers in research, education, public health and consultation services.
-According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for nutritionists and dietitians as of May 2009 was $53,230.
-The BLS anticipates the employment rate for nutritionists to grow nine percent between 2008 and 2018, and those with advanced education and ADA registration may find themselves with the most desirable qualifications.
+According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for nutritionists and dietitians as of May 2013 was $56,300.
+The BLS anticipates the employment rate for dietitians and nutritionists to grow 21% between 2012 and 2022, and those with advanced education and certification may find themselves with the most desirable qualifications.

 Related to What to Major in to Become a Nutritionist

 A sports and fitness nutritionist is responsible for teaching athletes and fitness enthusiasts effective ways to improve their...

 Those interested in human behavior and social interactions may be interested in a degree in human sciences.
 A human sciences...